Last Updated on November 9, 2023 by Laura Teso

 Grana padano – Different types

 It is sold in 3 different ripening stages:

 - Grana Padano (9 to 16 months).
-Its texture is still creamy, so it is suitable to prepare sauces or to be cut into flakes and combined with raw dishes.
+Its texture is creamy.
+So it is suitable to prepare sauces or to be cut into flakes and combined with raw dishes.

 - Grana Padano oltre 16 mesi (over 16 months).
 It has a crumblier texture and a more pronounced taste.
 It is suitable for the preparation of fillings, omelettes, pizzas and quiches.

 - Grana Padano Riserva (over 20 months).
 This one is more grainy and with a more marked flavour.
 It is the best to be grated or eaten as it is.
-It also has very little amount of lactose (only traces) so it can be eaten by the lactose intolerants (like me).
+It also has very little amount of lactose (only traces).
+Therefore it can be eaten by the lactose intolerants (like me).